Binding axes

 FUNCTIONS

-What are the binding axes for?
+What are binding axes used for?

-Features of binding axes
+Features of the binding axes

 Оси привязки на модуле BB1